Vol. 12 No. 1 Summer 2021

-The new coordinator of TRIC, Scott Davert, has a long history with HKNC as a former student and then staff member in the Communications Learning Center and the Adaptive Technology Center.
+The new coordinator of TRIC, Scott Davert, has a long history with HKNC as a former participant and then staff member in the Communications Learning Center and the Adaptive Technology Center.
 He served as regional representative in Colorado and was the program coordinator for the New York iCanConnect program.
 Outside of HKNC, Scott worked for the state of North Carolina as a DeafBlind services specialist, and as a customer relationship manager for Sprint and then T-Mobile Accessibility.
 In addition, he assists in the running of AppleVis on-line resources.
 He has been publishing articles in various publications since 2008 on technology as it relates to the DeafBlind community.
 Scott’s most recent article, A Review of the Brailliant BI 40X can be found at Review of Brailliant

 NEW ON HKNC’S WEBSITE